open-telemetry/opentelemetry.io/content/en/blog/2024/llm-observability.md

 ---
-title: LLM Observability with OpenTelemetry
+title: Strategy for monitoring LLM Application with OpenTelemetry
 linkTitle: LLM Observability
 date: 2024-04-09
+author: '[Ishan Jain](https://github.com/ishanjainn) (Grafana)'
+# prettier-ignore
-author: '[Ishan Jain](https://github.com/ishanjainn) (Grafana)' cSpell:ignore: llm associated Ishan ishanjainn ishan_jainn Jain chatbots timeframe
+cSpell:ignore: associated chatbots Ishan ishan_jainn ishanjainn Jain llm timeframe
 ---

 In the tech world, Large Language Models (LLMs), like the brains behind chatbots or code generators, are getting big.
 But as they grow, making sure they keep running smoothly is a big deal.